yuriymacdev/HackYeah2024/README.md

 # Tax Bot

-Currently using a statemachine with possible data validation instead of an llvm.
+Currently using a statemachine with possible data validation instead of an LLM.

 ## installation
 ```